Passover: A Memorial for All Time

 Over the years gradual changes took place in customs of keeping the Passover.
 While in Egypt, in a foreign land, Israel kept the Passover with apprehension and fear, for the destroying angel was about and passing over.

-Deuteronomy 16:1-6 shows that the Passover is to be kept where Yahweh places His name.
+Deuteronomy 16:1-6 shows that the Passover is to be kept where Yahweh places His Name.
 Now it is kept wherever the baptized Body of Messiah has properly gathered.
 Those immersed into Yahshua’s Name also carry the Name of the Father as well, for the Savior’s Name means “Salvation of Yah.”
+Read our mini-study on How the Savior’s Name Was Changed.

 While in Egypt the Israelites could not go out of their houses until morning for fear of the “Destroyer.”
 Notice the changes in Deuteronomy 16:7, where they now keep Passover in a special place selected by Yahweh.